Skip to main content

 Family-friendly facilities & accessibility

-• Toilets & baby-changing facilities: Restrooms and well-equipped baby changing facilities are available at the base of the London Eye, before you enter the queue line.
-Please ensure you use these before boarding, as there are no facilities once inside the capsule.
+• Toilets & baby-changing facilities: Accessible restrooms and baby-changing facilities are available near the ticket office before you enter the boarding queue.
+As there are no facilities inside the capsules, it's best to use them before your ride.

-• Feeding areas: While there are no dedicated feeding rooms, you are welcome to breastfeed or bottle-feed your little ones discreetly on the premises.
+• Feeding your baby: While there are no dedicated feeding rooms, you're welcome to breastfeed or bottle-feed your baby anywhere on the premises where you feel comfortable.

-• Accessibility for all: The London Eye is fully accessible.
-Each capsule is designed to accommodate two wheelchairs and a total of eight wheelchair users are allowed on the Eye at a time.
+• Accessibility: The London Eye is fully wheelchair accessible.
+Each capsule can accommodate up to two wheelchair users, with a maximum of eight wheelchair users allowed on the attraction at any one time.
+Complimentary carer tickets are also available for eligible guests.

 Tips for a smooth family day out